mulesoft-consulting/ASMonAzureRedHatOpenShift/README.md

 - If you are not familiar with how to get Environment Id, navigate to **API Manager** and click on the **Environment Information** button.

 - You'll need to [Configure Connected Apps](https://docs.mulesoft.com/service-mesh/latest/obtain-connected-apps-credentials) to get the client credentials into your CRD file.
+This requires Org Adminstrator role.

 ![](images/image-connectedApp.png)